ensemble-ai/exercise-2-camera-control-nkotni/PeerReview.md

 - [ ] Unsatisfactory

 #### Justification #####
 Vessel cannot breach the bounds of the autoscroll camera box, remaining perefectly at each edge when attempting to go outside box.
-The vessel's speed is also made proportional to camera movement,allowing vessel control to feel relatively no different than without the autoscroll.
+The vessel's speed is also made proportional to camera movement, allowing vessel control to feel relatively no different than without the autoscroll.
 This is a valid gameplay feel change that the programmer added.
 The bounds of the autoscroll box have appropriate proportions and can be toggled successfully.

 ### Stage 3 ###